elunna/nerfhack-changelog/README.md

 * **Spetums** can skewer up to 3 monsters when used in melee whilst riding a steed
 * **Ranseurs** can disarm monsters or the player when pounded or used in melee whilst riding a steed.
 * **Bardiches (long poleaxes)** have a 1 in 100 chance of beheading monsters (or the player)
-* +4 to-hit bonus for attacking with a scimitar on a steed.

 * Wielding and unwielding **curved swords** takes 0 turns.
 * **Morning stars and flails** can stun monsters (or the player) on critical hits.
 Player must be skilled or better.
 * Special weapon effects (like rogue backstab, flail stunning, and samurai katana weapon smashing) have been enabled when two-weaponing.